Bing Visual Search vs NanoVision

 Who is it best for?

-It is best for casual users and shoppers.
+It is best for shoppers and casual users who want to find information using images.

 NanoVision